Do you want to save money and make a positive impact on the environment?

 Make the switch to LED light bulbs today.
 There really is something for everyone.

-The price of LED lightbulbs has fallen considerably since the technology was first introduced to the market so now is the time to take advantage of their new lost costs and make some massive energy savings too.
+The price of LED light bulbs has fallen considerably since the technology was first introduced to the market so now is the time to take advantage of their new lost costs and make some massive energy savings too.

-The considerably longer lifespans and energy-saving properties of LED bulbs mean that the upfront cost of upgrading to them can be recouped in a matter of months.
+The considerably longer lifespans and energy-saving properties of LED light bulbs mean that the upfront cost of upgrading to them can be recouped in a matter of months.
 And once they’re in, they won’t need to be replaced for years.

-So while the LED bulb costs a lot more per light bulb, over its life it is incredibly cost-effective.
+So while the LED light bulb costs a lot more per light bulb, over its life it is incredibly cost-effective.